JustinDFuller/justindfuller.com/content/posts/2020-10-24_everything_is_a_product.md

 ## Dependency

 Next, does your company gain an advantage by making potential competitors depend on your tools and by linking your competitors' profits to yours?
-Let's say some other companies do value your tools; Some of them may even be in the same market as you.
+Let's say some other companies do value your tools; some of them may even be in the same market as you.
 It may make sense that those who are trying to solve the same problem may value similar tools.
 As their company grows, their usage (and therefore, the amount they pay) for your tool may grow.
-So, if your competitor grows, it will increase your profits in at least one way, offsetting the loss of the competitive advantage your tool brings the company.
+So, if your competitor grows, it will increase your profits in at least one way.

+Could this offset the loss of the competitive advantage your tool brings the company?

 ## Quality